 Traditionally, our community has lived on donations as our major means of support.
 We see the face of God in these donations that we receive.
 They help us cover many of our expenses, and we have time to be available to anyone seeking prayer.
 We remind people that they are not alone.
 We are praying with and for them.

 However, we supplement our donations with additional projects which are also of spiritual benefit to others.
 We have created Fragrant Blessing Oil to help Christians pray with others.
 People use the oil to bless and soothe someone in need.
-We have also designed sympathy cards to affirm our faith in life eternal.
-Our Christmas cards share the joy of the season.
 We have a Clinging Cross which is designed to fit in the palm of your hand.
 The feel of it in your hand is a wonderful reminder of God’s presence.
 You are not alone.
 We are praying with and for you.

 Will you join our prayer ministry?

 We invite you to join us as we pray for peace in our world as well as peace close to home.
 Be Companions in Prayer with us as we pray for who we know in need as well as the many unknown ones who suffer in our world.

 We also invite you to visit our website for a fuller description of our ministry of prayer, our newsletters, an explanation of prayer forms, and information about our Gift Store.
 You may leave us a prayer request and join our ministry of prayer with your financial contributions.
 We want you to know that you are not alone.
 We are praying with and for you.